NEW YORK IS IN CODE RED🚨

 - Local communities will lose $14.4 billion in economic activity, through hospital-related jobs, goods and services

-- Services like mental health care, psychiatric care, and emergency care could all be impacted for every patient, even those on private insurance
+- Services like mental health care, psychiatric care, and emergency care could be impacted, even for patients with private insurance

 When will changes go into effect?